 Thus, in theory, the defendant hasn’t committed “resisting an officer” if the officer isn’t acting in accordance with the law.
 This is certainly a very legal question.
 And our advice is always the same: don’t fight the cops.
 Then hire a top criminal defense attorney.
 And certainly let us fight them in court.

-Contact Meyer Van Severen, S.C. for the premium obstructing an officer defense
+Contact Van Severen Law Office for the premium obstructing an officer defense

-The criminal defense attorneys at Meyer Van Severen, S.C. certainly specialize in one thing: defending individuals accused of committing crimes.
+The criminal defense attorneys at Van Severen Law Office certainly specialize in one thing: defending individuals accused of committing crimes.
 Correspondingly, we don’t work on contracts cases, family law cases, or any other non-criminal defense cases.
 Consequently that allows us to better defend you – the individual accused of a criminal violation.